-- 1. Accessory structures shall only be used for parking of vehicles and storage. - 2.
-Accessory structures shall be designed to have low flood damage potential. - 3.
+1. Accessory structures shall only be used for parking of vehicles and storage.

+- 2. Accessory structures shall be designed to have low flood damage potential. - 3.
 Accessory structures shall be constructed and placed on the building site so as to offer the minimum resistance to the flow of floodwaters.

-- 4. Accessory structures shall be firmly anchored to prevent flotation, collapse, and lateral movement, which otherwise may result in damage to other structures. - 5.
-Utilities and service facilities such as electrical and heating equipment shall be elevated or otherwise protected from intrusion of floodwaters. - "Addition (to an existing building)" means any walled and roofed expansion to the perimeter or height of a building. - "Appeal" means a request for a review of the local enforcement officer's interpretation of any provision of this Ordinance or a request for a variance. - "Area of Shallow Flooding" means a designated AO or AH Zone on a community's Flood Insurance Rate Map (FIRM) with one percent or greater annual chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and indeterminate; and where velocity flow may be evident.
-Such flooding is characterized by ponding or sheet flow. - "Area of Special Flood-related Erosion Hazard" is the land within a community which is most likely to be subject to severe flood-related erosion losses.
+"Addition (to an existing building)" means any walled and roofed expansion to the perimeter or height of a building.

+"Appeal" means a request for a review of the local enforcement officer's interpretation of any provision of this Ordinance or a request for a variance.

+"Area of Shallow Flooding" means a designated AO or AH Zone on a community's Flood Insurance Rate Map (FIRM) with one percent or greater annual chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and indeterminate; and where velocity flow may be evident.
+Such flooding is characterized by ponding or sheet flow.

+"Area of Special Flood-related Erosion Hazard" is the land within a community which is most likely to be subject to severe flood-related erosion losses.
 The area may be designated as Zone E on the Flood Hazard Boundary Map (FHBM).
 After the detailed evaluation of the special flood-related erosion hazard area in preparation for publication of the FIRM, Zone E may be further refined.